svidgen/www.thepointless.com/src/routes/contribute.md

 	title: "contribute"
 })}

-Please [contribute](https://github.com/svidgen/www.thepointless.com).
-Help us write professional looking code and content to equal the best on the interwebs.
+Help make a difference, friend.
+[Contribute](https://github.com/svidgen/www.thepointless.com) your code, your content, and your cookies.
+Come write the most professional looking code and content of the all the interwebs.

 For example: